paht2005/IE403.Q11_Hate-Speech-Detection-and-Highlighting-for-Vietnamese-Project/README.md

 3. See **highlighted text spans** that the model identified as toxic.
 4. Read the model's generated **explanation** for its decision.

+The highlighted toxic spans are directly derived from the generated rationales, ensuring alignment between model explanations and visual outputs.

 ---
 ## Conclusion